tqre/AESexercise/README.md

 CBC conversion is just a matter of xorring initialization vectors with the cipherblock before every round of crypting.

 However, the code constructs the AES substitution boxes instead using ready made boxes.
-The mathematics constructing sboxes are rather complex, and understanding them might open opportunities to tweak those (probably breaking security further).
+The mathematics constructing sboxes are rather complex, including Galois' Field equations and affine transformations, and understanding them might open opportunities to customize the whole algorithm (most likely breaking the security further).

 https://www.cryptopals.com/